smopen/sigcpp/_posts/2020-06-20-pointer-and-data-const-ness.md

    Read this declaration as "`const` pointer to `const int`".
 That is, the `int` pointed to is constant; and the pointer is also constant.

-   This form too is rare for scalar variables or parameters, and it is better to use `const` references instead.
+   This form too is rare for non-array pointer, and it is better to use `const` references instead.
 For example, use `const int& r = i;` instead of using `const int* const r = &i;`.
-In fact, functions routinely use `const` references to efficiently receive objects and assure that there are no side effects.
+Indeed functions routinely use `const` references to efficiently receive objects and assure that there are no side effects.
 For example, `int compare(const std::string& s);`

    This form too can be useful to store the address of dynamically-allocated data, where neither the pointer nor the data is to be altered after initialization.

-**Note**: Forms 3 and 4 (where the pointer is `const`) are unnecessary for parameter declarations because Forms 1 and 2 already guarantee that any change the called function makes to the pointer parameter does not affect the corresponding argument in the called function.
-This guarantee is due to the pointer (that is the address) being passed by value.
-Study [this program](https://godbolt.org/z/uhM3mT) prepared to illustrate the declarations forms of non-array pointer parameters.
+**Note**: Forms 3 and 4 (the forms where the pointer is `const`) are unnecessary for parameter declarations because Forms 1 and 2 already guarantee that any change the called function makes to the pointer parameter does not have side effect.
+This guarantee is due to the pointer (that is, the address) being passed by value.

+Study [this program](https://godbolt.org/z/uhM3mT) prepared to illustrate the declaration forms of non-array pointer parameters.

 **Advice:** Strive to use references instead of pointers for both variables and parameters.